rust-lang/rust/src/doc/guide-tasks.md

 # let numbers=Vec::from_fn(1000000, |_| rand::random::<f64>());
 # let numbers_arc = Arc::new(numbers);
 # let num = 4;
-let task_numbers = numbers_arc.clone();
+let thread_numbers = numbers_arc.clone();
 spawn(move || {
-    // Capture task_numbers and use it as if it was the underlying vector println!("{}-norm = {}", num, pnorm(task_numbers.as_slice(), num));
+    // Capture thread_numbers and use it as if it was the underlying vector println!("{}-norm = {}", num, pnorm(thread_numbers.as_slice(), num));
 });
 # }
 ```

-# Handling task panics
+# Handling thread panics

 Rust has a built-in mechanism for raising exceptions.
 The `panic!()` macro
 (which can also be written with an error string as an argument: `panic!(
 ~reason)`) and the `assert!` construct (which effectively calls `panic!()` if a
 boolean expression is false) are both ways to raise exceptions.
-When a task
+When a thread
-raises an exception, the task unwinds its stack—running destructors and
+raises an exception, the thread unwinds its stack—running destructors and
 freeing memory along the way—and then exits.
 Unlike exceptions in C++,
-exceptions in Rust are unrecoverable within a single task: once a task panics,
+exceptions in Rust are unrecoverable within a single thread: once a thread panics,
 there is no way to "catch" the exception.

-While it isn't possible for a task to recover from panicking, tasks may notify
+While it isn't possible for a thread to recover from panicking, threads may notify
 each other if they panic.
 The simplest way of handling a panic is with the
 `try` function, which is similar to `spawn`, but immediately blocks and waits
-for the child task to finish. `try` returns a value of type
+for the child thread to finish. `try` returns a value of type
 `Result<T, Box<Any + Send>>`. `Result` is an `enum` type with two variants:
 `Ok` and `Err`.
 In this case, because the type arguments to `Result` are `int`
 and `()`, callers can pattern-match on a result to check whether it's an `Ok`